osquery/osquery/docs/wiki/development/building.md

 set OSQUERY_VERSION=<version_here>
 ```

-### Preparing to build the the osquery-packaging repository
+### Preparing to build the osquery-packaging repository

 Pre-requisites (for RPM builds):